In June of 2007, the Plotkin family heard the devastating words that over 43 sets of parents are told every day in the U.S.

 The Max Cure Story

-Luckily today Max is considered a long-term cancer survivor and is living a normal, healthy, happy life.
+Luckily, today Max is considered a long-term cancer survivor and is living an everyday, healthy, happy life.
 All the while, David kept his promise.

-After learning first hand the reality of childhood cancer, and its severe lack of research funding, the Plotkin family created The Max Cure Fund which is earmarked for underwriting an immune cell therapy lab at Memorial Sloan-Kettering Cancer Center.
-This lab is dedicated to alternative treatments and innovative research for children and young adults who are battling cancer.
-Shortly after that, The Max Cure Foundation was born.
+After learning firsthand the reality of childhood cancer and its severe lack of research funding, the Plotkin family created The Max Cure Fund, which is earmarked for underwriting an immune cell therapy lab at Memorial Sloan-Kettering Cancer Center.
+This lab is dedicated to alternative treatments and innovative research for children and young adults battling cancer.
+Shortly after that, the Max Cure Foundation was born.

-Since then, Max Cure has added two additional programs to our mission statement including Roar Beyond Barriers, which provides financial support to low-income military and first-responder families who have a child battling cancer.
-In 2014 the foundation added advocacy to our mission as we continue to pursue legislative and regulatory changes seeking to benefit children with cancer and at the same time, raise awareness to the needs of those fighting pediatric cancers.
+Since then, Max Cure has added two additional programs to our mission statement, including Roar Beyond Barriers, which provides financial support to low-income military and first-responder families who have a child battling cancer.
+In 2014, the foundation added advocacy to our mission as we continue to pursue legislative and regulatory changes seeking to benefit children with cancer and, at the same time, raise awareness of the needs of those fighting pediatric cancers.